d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ```

 Here we keep the architecture fairly simple:
-just an MLP with two fully-connected layers, ReLU activation, and square loss.
+just an MLP with two fully-connected layers, ReLU activation, and squared loss.

 ```{.python .input}
 # A simple MLP